 Pupils are withdrawn from their normal timetabled class on a rotational basis, missing the same lesson no more than twice each half term.
 They will not be taken out of Games lessons.
 For Sixth formers or any students already missing a lesson for a regular commitment such as music we will endeavour to schedule their lessons in free periods, lunchtimes or before/ after school where there is availability but this is not always possible.
 Whilst every effort is made to accommodate grouping or paired preferences and requests, priorities within the curriculum as well as applications will guide the timetable and sometimes individual rather than paired or group lessons will be offered.
 Naturally, lunchtime slots are extremely limited, and it may be necessary to be placed on a waiting list for such a slot if the pupil cannot be rotated.

-Examinations are held within school at least twice a year, usually in the Spring and Summer terms.
-Pupils will be advised by their teacher about the best time to enter for an examination.
-Examination fees are in addition to timetabled lessons and will correspond to the grade being taken and will be billed by the school once a pupil has been entered.
+Examinations are held within school at least twice a year, usually in the Spring and Summer terms and often in November as well.
+Pupils will be advised by their teacher about the best time to enter for an examination and we expect pupils to relay this information to their parents.
+Examination fees are in addition to timetabled lessons and will correspond to the grade being taken and will be placed on the end of term bill by the school once a pupil has been entered.
 These are listed in full on the LAMDA website.
-Once a pupil has been entered for an examination, LAMDA will charge the examination fee and any withdrawals will not be entitled to a refund.
-If a pupil is ill on the day of the examination, LAMDA will provide a Transfer Credit Voucher for half the amount of the exam to be used to retake the exam.
+Once a pupil has been entered for an examination (6 weeks in advance of the date), LAMDA will charge the examination fee and any withdrawals will not be entitled to a refund.
+If a pupil is ill on the day of the examination, LAMDA will, at their discretion, provide a Transfer Credit Voucher for half the amount of the exam to be used to retake the exam.

 Paired – 35 minute lesson